-How to cook frozen peas and carrots perfectly on the stove or microwaving to tender.
+Frozen peas and carrots on the stove or microwaving make an easy side dish.
 NO boiling, instead just use butter for the best result!
 Once you know how to cook frozen vegetables right you can have them year round with dinner.

 Cooking frozen peas and carrots perfectly was the goal with this one.
 To show you all the ways you can take them straight out of the freezer and to tender as a healthy vegetable side dish.
 Great way to serve them year round, and super cheap too. (affiliate links present)

-- Boiling is a simple way to cook them, but you will lose nutrients in the process.
+Boiling is a simple way to cook them, but you will lose nutrients in the process.
 Bring a pot of water to a boil, add the frozen vegetables, and cook for a few minutes until tender.
-Drain the water and season the vegetables to taste with salt, pepper, and butter or olive oil.

-Sautéing frozen buttered peas and frozen carrots in a little oil or butter adds flavor and creates a delicious side dish.
-Heat a skillet or frying pan, add the frozen vegetables, and cook until they are heated through and slightly browned on the edges.
-Serve warm in less than 15 minutes.
+Sautรฉing buttered peas and frozen carrots is quick and easy in a little oil or butter.
+Heat a skillet or frying pan, add the frozen vegetables, and cook until they are heated through in less than 15 minutes to serve warm.

 Roasting frozen vegetables in oven brings out their natural sweetness and enhances their flavors.
-Toss the frozen vegetables with olive oil, salt, and your favorite herbs or spices, spread them on a baking sheet, and roast at a high temperature until they are tender and slightly caramelized.
+Tossed with olive oil, salt, and your favorite herbs or spices, spread them on a baking sheet, and roast at a high temperature until they are tender and slightly caramelized.

 How to Cook Birds Eye Frozen Vegetables